atlasphp/Atlas.Orm/README.md

 - A _RowFilter_ acts as a validator and sanitizer on _Row_ data for inserts and updates.

 The middle _Mapper_ layer is a Data Mapper implementation **for the persistence model**.
-As such, Atlas uses the term "record" to indicate that its objects are *not* a domain entities.
+As such, Atlas uses the term "record" to indicate that its objects are *not* domain entities.
+Note that this is a *passive* record, not an active record; you do not add behaviors to it.

 - A _Record_ combines a single _Row_ object with its related _Record_ and _RecordSet_ objects.